Cat-sìth: Rituals

-The cat-sìth were believed to steal the souls of the recently dead and haven't gone to the land of the dead.
+The cat-sìth were believed to steal the souls of the recently deceased that hadn't gone to the land of the dead.
 This would happen by a cat-sìth crossing over a new dead body.
-Before morgues were common, these were bodies keep in a room in the home or in the barn until the body could be buried so people could pay their respects to the body.
+Before morgues were common, these bodies were kept in a room in the home or in the barn until the body could be buried so people could pay their respects to the body.

 To avoid the soul being taken during this period, people would stay to watch the body in a vigil called the Late Wake or Fèill Fhadalach in Irish Gaelic.
 People would distract the cat-sìth away from the body with things like music, games, dance, or catnip.
 It was also suggested not to light a fire near the body as cat-sìth was attracted to the heat.

 Around Samhain, it was custom to leave out a saucer of milk for them.
 If you did, your household would receive good luck for the year.
 If you didn't, the cat-sìth would return the favor and dry up the milk of the house's cows.